 Both bestow one with the energy to live.
 This is referred to as jivaniya.
 Their combined synergistic effect increases their potency.
 The combination pacifies all three doshas.

 Following this logic, ashwagandhais best taken with milk, and this is documented in the following references.

-It is shown to have thyroid modulating, immunomodulating, antibacterial, antifungal, anti-inflammatory, neuroprotective, cognitive enhancing and hematopoietic effects.23
+It is shown to have thyroid modulating, immunomodulating, antibacterial, antifungal, anti-inflammatory, neuroprotective, cognitive enhancing, and hematopoietic effects.23

 In a recent research study on milk, it was found that it contains phospholipids and glycosphingolipids.24 These have functional roles in a number of reactions.

-They help in binding cations, stabilizing emulsions and affecting enzymes on the globule surface.
+They help in binding cations, stabilizing emulsions, and affecting enzymes on the globule surface.

-They promote cell-to-cell interactions, differentiation, proliferation, immune recognition, transmembrane signaling and act as receptors for certain hormones and growth factors.
+They promote cell-to-cell interactions, differentiation, proliferation, immune recognition, and transmembrane signaling and act as receptors for certain hormones and growth factors.

 Gangliosides, one of the components found in milk, are also present in nerve tissues.25,26 Due to the presence of these components in milk, it promotes the absorption of herbs more significantly than others do.

 So, milk is the best vehicle for Ayurvedic herbs like ashwagandha.
-Milk synergistically enhances its action on the nervous tissue and brain, boosts immunity and encourages growth.
+Milk synergistically enhances its action on the nervous tissue and brain, boosts immunity, and encourages growth.